massgravel/massgrave.dev/check_activation_status.md

 ------------------------------------------------------------------------

-MAS includes checking activation options (WMI/VBS) which are taken from abbodi1406's [KMS_VL_ALL](https://github.com/abbodi1406/KMS_VL_ALL_AIO/).\
+MAS includes 2 scripts for checking activation status in Windows and Office (WMI, VBS) which are taken from abbodi1406's [KMS_VL_ALL](https://github.com/abbodi1406/KMS_VL_ALL_AIO/).\
-It checks the status of Windows and Office products.

-Please find below the difference between VBS and WMI options.
+Read below to see the differences between the 2 scripts.

 ------------------------------------------------------------------------